What's in my toolbox?

-Coaching is a process between two people which helps the person being coached attain their goals much faster than they would on their own.
+Coaching is a process between two people, which helps the person being coached attain their goals much faster than they would on their own.
 It also helps clients to gain new insights into themselves.
 Coaching is often responsible for producing those 'aha' moments and shedding light on situations in a way you had never seen them before.

-It is supportive, amazingly empowering and gets great results – if you have the right coach.
+Coaching is supportive, amazingly empowering and gets great results – if you have the right coach.

 What sort of Coach are you?